sibomarie/luna/README.md

 ```
 ip a del 10.30.255.254/16 dev eth1
 ```
-And bring i up on second
+And bring it up on second
 ```
 ip a add 10.30.255.254/16 dev eth1
 ```